catzy007/catzy007.github.io/posts/2020-08-15-openvpn-via-ngrok/index.md

     chmod +x openvpn-install.sh
     sudo ./openvpn-install.sh
     ```
 * Here is my basic config.
-You can follow exact or customize to fill your need
+You can follow exact or customize to fill your need.

     ```
     IP Address: 192.168.0.1                             (your local static ip address)